BRICK-AI-ORG/brickai/tutorial/2_AUTH.md

 - If the page is NOT a **public route** (`/`) then check if the user is authenticated.
 - If the user is NOT authenticated, re-direct to the **default public route** (the login page).
-- If the user IS authenticated, but is visiting the login page, just re-direct them immediately to the **default authenticated route** (which is the `/dashboard`).
+- If the user IS authenticated, but is visiting the login page, just re-direct them immediately to the **default authenticated route** (which is `/home`).

 Basically, force the user to the login page (index page) if they are not logged in.
 Otherwise, make the index page re-direct to the dashboard page.